benharris8/project-1/README.md

 # Overview
-This was a week long solo project for which I created an implementation of Pac Man using an A Star pathing algorithm for the ghost AI.
+This was a week long solo project for which I created an implementation of Pac Man using an A-Star pathing algorithm for the ghost AI.

 # Technologies Used
 - JavaScript
 - HTML5/CSS3

-# A Star Search Algorithms
+# A-Star Search Algorithms
 An A* search is an algorithm which finds the shortest possible path between two points regardless of any objects seperating them.
 The first step is to work out the Manhattan distance between the two points which is done using the basic distance between two points formula.

 ### sqrt(p(x2 − x1)^2 + (y2 − y1)^2)